 Were the demands of the EMBA what you expected?

 Frank: The demands were high and entering a world-class EMBA program is not easy.
 You will find yourself picking up the pace to retune your academic writing skills and critical thinking outside of your executive specialty.
 You’ll find the program invigorating–not only because of what you learn, but also because of your peers, from cultures across the globe.
 Get ready to sharpen your mind!

 Mike: I was expecting to be more overwhelmed than I was.
 Some courses were lighter than others and as the program was based on case studies rather than mindless textbook reading, I found it interesting and easy to stay motivated.
 I was meticulous about scheduling time to work on it and was very diligent about making sure that I digested the work in small manageable chunks.
-I had to make it work with my busy schedule, so for example, I have to travel a lot with my work and I used my time on planes to get the pre and post work done.
+I had to make it work with my busy schedule, so for example, I have to travel a lot with my work and I used my time on planes to get the pre- and post-work done.

 What advice would you give to future EMBA students on how to best prepare for the demands of the EMBA?

-- Frank: Create an effective schedule.
-You must be organized and compartmentalized to fit everything into your work/life mix.
-There is definitely time to do the course and still maintain a good work, life and school balance.
+F: You must be organized and compartmentalized to fit everything into your work/life mix.
+There is definitely time to do the course and still maintain a good work, life, and school balance.
 Make sure you look at the work well in advance and plan your schedule well.

-- Mike: Do the pre and post work as soon as possible.
-Life is busy, family is busy, don’t assume you’ll have time to get things done when you think you will.
-Do the pre and post work as fast possible.
+M: Life is busy.
+Family is busy.
+Don’t assume you’ll have time to get things done when you think you will.
+Do the pre- and post- work as soon as possible.
 It’ll allow you to manage the course itself.
 The more you put into the pre-work the more you will get from the course itself and the weekend group work.
-The more you get from the course the more rewarding and life changing you will find it.
+And in turn, the more you get from the course, the more rewarding and life-changing you will find it.

-- Fadzai: Create contingency in your schedule.
-I made it a rule that all my assignments would be submitted latest by Thursday midnight even thought they were due on Sunday.
-This principle enabled me to deal with unforeseen circumstances for example when my son got admitted to hospital with appendicitis on a Monday, I had my assignment for Global Operations due on Sunday.
-I had however completed 80% and I still managed to complete it on time regardless of having stayed in hospital for 3 days and nights.
+F: I made it a rule that all my assignments would be submitted latest by Thursday midnight, even though they were due on Sunday.
+This principle enabled me to deal with unforeseen circumstances.
+For example, when my son got admitted to hospital with appendicitis on a Monday.
+I had my assignment for Global Operations due that Sunday.
+But I’d already completed 80% of it and I still managed to complete it on time.
+Even though I stayed in hospital for three days and nights.

-- Monica: Fully commit to the program.
-The course is only 2 years, be engaged as you can and focus on it as much as you can, make sure you get the most out of it.
+M: The course is only two years long.
+Be as engaged as you can and focus on it as much as you can.
+Make sure you get the most out of it.
 The time passes very fast and I truly miss it.